askeladd123/cumbucks/README.md

-# Time for Socks / CumBucks Tycoon
+# Cumbucks

 A time management program with a twist; instead of planning what to do, and when to take a break, the program rolls a dice and decides for you.

-This is a GUI-version of [time-for-socks-terminal](https://github.com/askeladd123/time-for-socks-terminal).
+This is a GUI-version of [cumbucks-terminal](https://github.com/askeladd123/time-for-socks-terminal).

 ## Run
-You can run by clicking this link: [github pages](https://askeladd123.github.io/time-for-socks-app/).
+> You can run by clicking this link: [github pages](https://askeladd123.github.io/cumbucks/).

-## Build
+## Build for Web
-To build the app you first need:
+To build the app as a website first you need:
 - the [rust toolchain](https://www.rust-lang.org/tools/install)
 - ***wasm32-unknown-unknown*** target installed
   - run `rustup target add wasm32-unknown-unknown`